doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

         ->setMaxResults(10)
         ->execute();

-Getting all child nodes below /blogs is as simple as adding a descendant node constraint:
+Getting all descendant nodes of /dms is as simple as adding a descendant node constraint:

 .. code-block:: php